lester0866/starter-hugo-academic/content/authors/admin/_index.md

 <!-- **To master/undergraduate students**: If you would like to chat about life, career, or AI/ML research, feel free to email me.
 I encourage students from [underrepresented groups]() to reach out and will prioritize replying to these messages. -->

-(I publish under the name Sizhe Lester Li)
+I go by Lester and publish under the name Sizhe Lester Li.

 ---
 **Email**: sizheli@csail.mit.edu